Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Introduction

-Inspired by the above work, we propose a novel approach named Xray2MRI, based on the Conditional Latent Diffusion Model (CLDM) \cite{rombach2022high}.
-Specifically, during the training phase, each real MRI slice is first noised and then progressively denoised using the corresponding X-ray as conditional input and the adaptive-weight guidance of the target depth, image intensity distribution, and KOA probability distribution to reconstruct the input MRI slice.
-In the inference phase, given a knee X-ray and a target depth, the model progressively denoises from Gaussian noise to generate the corresponding MRI slice at that depth.
+Inspired by the above work, we propose a novel approach based on the Conditional Latent Diffusion Model (CLDM) \cite{rombach2022high}.
+Specifically, during the training phase, each real MRI slice is first Gaussian noised and then progressively denoised using the corresponding X-ray as conditional input $y$, target depth $d$ and radiographic features $r$ of specific patient as the guidance module to reconstruct the input MRI slice.
+In the inference phase, given a knee X-ray image, a target depth $d$ and the radiographic features $r$, the model progressively denoises from Gaussian noise to generate the corresponding MRI slice at that depth.
 Then, the target depth is adjusted and the denoising process is repeated iteratively for each depth until all the required slices are synthesized.
-These individual slices are then stacked together to form a full 3D MRI volume.
+These individual slices are then stacked together to form a full generated 3D MRI volume.
 It is noteworthy that the reconstructed MRI is not intended to serve as a clinical replacement for a real MRI.
-Still, it marks a pioneering cross-modal attempt to generate corresponding pseudo-MRI volumes from X-rays, for seeking cost-effective medical imaging solutions.
+Nevertheless, it signifies a groundbreaking feasibility study in integrating patient-specific radiographic information with their knee X-rays to generate corresponding pseudo-MRI volumes.

-The primary contributions of this paper include the following: \begin{itemize} \item[$\bullet$] A novel CLDM-based framework, named Xray2MRI, is proposed to generate pseudo-MRI volumes from a single X-ray image. \item[$\bullet$] In addition to the target depth, information about KOA probability distribution and image intensity distribution from the X-ray is combined via an adaptive-weight module to guide the denoising process. \item[$\bullet$] A new SSIM-based evaluation metric is specially developed.
-The multi-indicator assessment approach ensures both quantitative and qualitative validation of the synthesized MRI images for both image quality and clinical relevance. \item[$\bullet$] The model demonstrates effective interpolation between MRI slices by increasing the number of inference steps (i.e., exceeding the depth of the original MRI volume), resulting in smoother transitions and improved continuity between the generated slices. \end{itemize}
+The primary contributions of this study are summarized as follows: \begin{itemize} \item[$\bullet$] A novel CLDM-based framework is proposed for generating pseudo-MRI volumes from X-ray images. \item[$\bullet$] Beyond the target depth, patient-specific radiographic features not present in the X-ray are integrated as guidance, improving the denoising process. \item[$\bullet$] Ablation studies demonstrate that incorporating additional patient-specific information enhances the accuracy and clinical relevance of the generated MRI. \item[$\bullet$] By increasing the number of inference steps (i.e., exceeding the depth of the original MRI volume), the model achieves effective interpolation between MRI slices. \end{itemize}